sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_CLI/Appcelerator_CLI_Release_Notes/_index.md

 {"title":"Appcelerator CLI Release Notes","weight":"40"}

-## Appcelerator CLI 7.1.2.GA - 25 November 2019
+## Appcelerator CLI 8.0.0.RC - 9 March 2020

-Appcelerator CLI 7.1.2 GA is a patch release that includes improvements, and bug fixes.
+Appcelerator CLI 8.0.0.RC is a release candidate for a major release that includes improvements, and bug fixes.

-As of this GA release, the previous CLI patch release is no longer supported.
-End of support for this version will be up to 2020-05-29 or until the next patch release .
-Note: major and minor releases continue to be supported according to their nominal lifetime.
-See [Axway Appcelerator Deprecation Policy](/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Deprecation_Policy/) and [Nominal Lifetimes](/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Product_Lifecycle/#NominalLifetimes) documents for details.

-Additionally, with this release the formal deprecation of API Builder 3.x begins.
-Support for API Builder 3.x will cease on 30th April 2020.
-Use the [v3 to v4 upgrade guide to help migrate](https://docs.axway.com/bundle/API_Builder_4x_allOS_en/page/api_builder_v3_to_v4_upgrade_guide.html) your applications to API Builder 4.x.
+With this release of the Appcelerator CLI, Node.js versions older than 10.13.0 are no longer supported.
+We also recommend updating to Studio 6.0.0

 ### Component versions

-The following components are shipped with CLI 7.1.2:
+The following components are shipped with CLI 8.0.0:

 Alloy

-1.14.3

-API Builder

-3.2.15
+1.14.5

 Cloud CLI

-2.1.2
+2.1.3

 Titanium CLI